studyathome-internationally/hub/docs/studyathome/partner/uastw/lecturer/roman-beneder.md

 # Roman Beneder

 Roman Beneder was born 1985.
-After graduation at the HTL in Wien 20 ([TGM](http://www.tgm.ac.at/)) and attending his military service he started with the bachelor program in Electronics Engineering at the University of Applied Sciences Technikum Wien in 2006.
+After graduation at the HTL in Wien 20 ([TGM](http://www.tgm.ac.at/)) and attending his military service he started with the bachelor program in Electronics Engineering at the [UAS Technikum Wien](/studyathome/partner/uastw/) in 2006.
 Till 2007 he was working as a part-time employee at the Research Group Embedded Systems.

 <!-- more -->